 - Bring the stock to a rolling boil and maintain the boil for 10–12 hours.

-- Frequently skim the foam and crud, especially for the first several hours.
+- Frequently skim the foam and crud, especially the first several hours.

-- Add hot water as needed to maintain the water level in the pot.
+- About every hour, add hot water as needed to maintain the water level in the pot.

 - After 6–8 hours, remove the softened bones from the stock, chop them into 2–3 pieces each with a cleaver or a pair of poultry shears, then return the bones to the stock.
 This step enriches by the stock by releasing the marrow.

-- For the last 1–2 hours, stop adding water to the stock and let the water level reduce by 4–6 inches to strengthen the flavor.
+- For the last 1–2 hours, stop adding water to the stock and let the water level reduce to concentrate the flavor.

 - Remove the stock from the heat and cool it as quickly as possible.
 Set the pot into your sink and partially fill the sink with cold water and ice.
-Stir the stock frequently and keep adding more ice as it melts.
+Stir the stock frequently and replenish the ice as it melts.

-- When the stock has cooled, strain and transfer it to covered pint-sized containers.
-Refrigerate the stock until it has completely chilled.
+- When the stock has cooled, strain and transfer it to covered pint or quart-sized containers.
 Store the stock in the refrigerator for up to one week or in the freezer for up to three months.

-- As it cools, a layer of fat will solidify on the surface, which helps keep the stock fresh.
+- As it cools, a layer of fat will solidify on the surface, which helps preserve the stock.
 Before using the stock, scoop off and discard the solidified fat.
-An Asian style stock contains a lot of collagen, which causes it to set up when it’s cold.
-Heat it gently to liquify it.
+An Asian style stock contains a lot of collagen, which causes it to solidify when chilled.
+Warm the stock slightly to liquify it.